nervosnetwork/fiber-website/src/pages/docs/getting-started/basic-transfer.md

 ### 5. Make the Payment

-Send payment from Node 1 to Node 2 using the generated invoice:
+Now, let's send payment from Node 1 to Node 2 using the generated invoice:

 ```sh
 curl -s -X POST \